nikkieverett/recipe-app/recipes/slow-cooker-korean-meatballs.md

 right before serving mix your cornstarch with about a tablespoon of water just enough to make a slurry then add the slurry to the meatballs to thicken the sauce a bit'
-ingredients: '1 pound frozen meatballs-------don't use frozen meatballs.  they are gross.  make your own meatballs ¾ cup soy sauce
+ingredients: '1 pound frozen meatballs-------dont use frozen meatballs. they are gross. make your own meatballs ¾ cup soy sauce
 1 tablespoon rice wine vinegar
 1 cup brown sugar
 ¾ cup cola soda
 2 cloves garlic chopped
 4-6 scallions
-1 ½ tablespoons cornstarch
+1 ½ tablespoons cornstarch'
-'
 rating: 3
 ease: intermediate

-img:
-category: appetizer'
+category: 'appetizer'
 href: 'https: //lifewiththecrustcutoff.com/slow-cooker-korean-meatballs/'
 totalTime:
 cookTime:
 prepTime:
 title: slow cooker korean meatballs
-slug: slow-cooker-korean-meatballs
+path: /slow-cooker-korean-meatballs
 ---